How Stamp Duty Applies When Buying a Singapore Company

 Failure to Pay Stamp Duty

-The Act has prescribed that use of a dutiable document despite late payment or non-payment of stamp duty as an offence.
+The SDA has prescribed the use of a dutiable document despite late payment or non-payment of stamp duty as an offence.
 In such a situation, a penalty of up to 4 times the duty owed can be imposed on the documents.
 This penalty also applies to documents that are unstamped, insufficiently stamped or stamped late.

 Summary of IRAS Stamp Duty Guide